 - The government can use the percentage to make decisions about things like reservations and different programs for lots of people.

-- The percentage is a very useful tool for representing numerical data in the most straightforward manner.
+- The percentage is a very useful tool for representing numerical data most straightforwardly.

 - The percentage provides data on the increase in civilization, urbanization, and growth in any industry's output.